Updating a Profile

 - In the appearing window several settings for profile calculation can be determined, such as the Name, the Format, the Size and Further processing.
-The identifier ‘updated‘ is added to the name to mark the updated profile as reprofiler profile.
+The identifier ‘updated‘ is added to the name to mark the updated profile as such.

 - A Profile Comparison Report can be created in addition to or as an alternative to a Profile Report.
 It provides information about the extent to which the reference and updated profiles reflect the measurement data and the improvements that can be achieved using the updated profile.

-By activating the checkbox Calculate DeviceLink a correction DeviceLink profile can be created for the updated printer profile at the same time.
+- By activating the checkbox Calculate Correction DeviceLink Profile a Correction DeviceLink profile can be created for the updated printer profile at the same time.
 This allows customization of the print data to compensate for color variations and to achieve a color reproduction which truly reflects the reference profile before the color changes.
-Using this correction DeviceLink profile ensures a consistent color reproduction.
+Using this Correction DeviceLink profile ensures a consistent color reproduction.

-Note: The correction DeviceLink profile will be created automatically assigning the name automatically as well.
+Note: The Correction DeviceLink profile will be created automatically assigning the name automatically as well.
 The assigned profile name consists of the source and target profile and the name of the default setting (for example, Digital Printer, InkJet, etc.).
-If a different name is preferred, or if settings need to be edited, the correction DeviceLink profile can be created manually (using the tool Devicelink Profiling).
-The reprofiler DeviceLink can then be selected in the color server ZePrA under Configurations in the tab Document / Target as (correction) DeviceLink profile.
+If a different name is preferred, or if settings need to be edited, the Correction DeviceLink profile can be created manually (using the tool Devicelink Profiling).
+The Correction DeviceLink can then be selected in the color server ZePrA under Configurations in the tab Document/Target in the Target Color Space section as Correction DeviceLink profile.